-This month’s Price Paid Data includes details of over 90,100 residential and commercial land and property sales in England and Wales lodged for registration in August 2016.
+This month’s Price Paid Data includes details of more than 98,500 residential and commercial land and property sales in England and Wales lodged for registration in August 2017.

 Number of sales lodged for registration by property type

 Price Paid Data (PPD) is published at 11am on the 20th working day of each month.
-The September dataset will be published on 28 October 2016.
+The next dataset will be published on 27 October 2017.

 The following information is available for each property: